Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 It is easy to get dehydrated, especially on flights.
 The air in the plane can be very dry.

 Bring extra water on the plane with you.
-Yes, buying water at the airport is expensive.
-But it is worth it for good health.
+Yes, buying bottled water at the airport is expensive.
+But it is worth having it.

 And did you know that water is a natural antihistamine?
 Drinking water will help decrease histamine reactions.

-For each 2-3 hours of flight or drive time, drink 1-2 liters of water.
+For each 2 to 3 hours of flight or drive time, drink 1 to 2 liters of water.
 And drink plenty of water after you arrive.

 Also, avoid caffeine.
 It’s dehydrating.